Wlison-F-Yu/Openterface_KM-1/README.md

 1. **Build the project** (as described in "How to Compile" section)
 2. **Configure the debugger**:
-   - Connect WCH-LinkE/LinkV via USB
+   - Connect device via USB
    - Ensure the device is connected to the target
 3. **Flash the firmware**:
    - Click the **Debug** or **Run** button in the toolbar
-   - Select the WCH-Link programmer when prompted
    - The firmware will be automatically compiled and flashed
    - Check the Console for completion status